There are two configuration steps:

 - Select Mail.ReadWrite.Shared, Mail.Send and Mail.Send.Shared.

-- Click the Add permissions (returning you to your list of API permissions)
+- Click Add permissions (returning you to your list of API permissions)

-- Verify your list of API permissions include your added Files and Mail permissions.
+- Verify your API permissions include your added Files and Mail permissions.

 At the top of the API permissions list page, a note (marked with a * in the image above), stating "Permissions have changed.
 Users and/or admins will have to consent even if they have already done so previously", indicates that you need to consent to the application's delegated permissions when you first run a Microsoft Office 365 activity with this registered application.

 For more information, see Consent framework in the Microsoft Azure documentation.